gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 - Use sentence-style capitalization.
 - Avoid formatted strings.
 - Keep them concise.
 - Do not create a single subsection under a section; either add more subsections or remove the heading.
+This also applies to a single level 2 heading on an otherwise unheaded page: either add a second level 2 heading, or remove it and let the content flow as body text.

 ### Page descriptions